Parentesi

-"Parentesi" is a duet recorded by Italian singers Mara Sattei and Giorgia.
+"Parentesi" is a song written and recorded by Italian singers Mara Sattei and Giorgia.
 The song was released on 14 January 2022 as the third single from Sattei's debut studio album Universo through Sony Music.

 Composition

 The song was written by the two singers with Tha Supreme, Sattei's brother, who worked on the trak as music producer.
 Sattei explained the meaning of the song: